comScore/ComScore-Android/README.md

 Manual
 ------

-Refer to the implementation guides for information on how to manually add the library to your project.
+Please contact your comScore client services representative to acquire the implementation documentation appropriate for your reporting needs.
+The implementation documentation contains instructions for adding the library to your project, configuring the comScore library and tagging your project.

 Author
 ======